catsocks/catsocks.github.io/README.md

 # catsocks.github.io

-My personal website with some links.
+My old personal website with only a few links.

+Check out the [repository](https://github.com/catsocks/website) for my new website.